michiel-bogaert0/autonomous2023/ROS/src/control/ugr_ros_control/README.md

  - Creating a hardware_interface for multiple joints for use with ros_control
  - Position Trajectory Controller
- - Control of 2 joints of the simple robot "Pegasus" pictured below
+ - Control of 2 joints of the simple robot "Sim" pictured below
  - Loading configurations with roslaunch and yaml files
  - Generating a random trajectory and sending it over an actionlib interface
  - Partial support of joint mode switching (needs to be improved)